misirov/Bot/README.md

-# Social-Media-Bot
-Python 3 Bot
+# Python 3 Bot for social media and internet crawling

+In development

+MIT License